ddobrin/native-spring-on-k8s-with-graalvm-workshop/README.md

 This repo contains all the materials required for the `Native Spring on K8s with GraalVM` workshop.

 The workshop is designed to help Spring Boot developers build new / modernize existing applications using Spring Native and deploying them in Kubernetes.
-Basic knowledge of Spring Boot and Kubernetes is assumed for succcesful completion.
+Basic knowledge of Spring Boot and Kubernetes is assumed for succesful completion.

 ---------
-## Repository layout
+## Context

-This repo contains sample code supporting the workshop agenda, with a focus on building Native Applications using Spring Native and GraalVM.
+This content contains sample code supporting the workshop agenda, with a focus on building Native Applications using Spring Native and GraalVM.

-The content is organized around a number of independent sections, each with a `README.md` file explaining how to build and run the samples or pointing out interesting areas for further exploration.
+The content is organized around a number of independent sections, each with a `README.md` file explaining how to build and run the samples, or pointing out areas of interest, for further exploration.

+The main focus areas are:
 * [Prerequisite Software Setup and Validation](setup/README.md)
 * Understanding [GraalVM](graalvm/README.md)
 * Building [Spring Native](spring-native/README.md) Applications